-Key audit matters of the audit are those matters that, in our professional judgment, were most significant in our audit of the annual accounts and consolidated accounts of the cur-

-How our audit addressed the key audit matter
+Key audit matters of the audit are those matters that, in our professional judgment, were most significant in our audit of the annual accounts and consolidated accounts of the current period.
+These areas have been addressed within the framework of the audit and in in forming our opinion regarding the annual accounts and consolidated accounts as a whole, but we do not provide a separate opinion on these matters.